Thursday, July 16, 2026

 Thirty Nine Turns

 Here we are.
 Thirty-nine years old.
+Growing older is such a privilege.

 Am I any less romantic?
 No